franziskacomploi/todo-app-vue-typescript/README.md

 # Simple ToDo App

 Created with Nuxt3 (Vue.js & Typescript), Tailwind and Pinia.
+Vitest was used for testing.

 ## Setup